explaingit

 USE CASE 3

-Give AI agents and chatbots well-defined, governed access to your business data through standard APIs.
+Give AI agents consistent, well-defined access to your business data through standard SQL or REST APIs.

 USE CASE 4